 Blazing Star Environmental staff are coordinating site selection.
-We will provide you with the location(s) of potential breeding habitat at which to listen for calling chorus frogs 3 times during the breeding season.
-If you have not already, please contact info@blazingstar.ca to obtain site(s)..
+We will provide you with the location(s) of potential breeding habitat at which to listen for calling chorus frogs during the breeding season and conduct a habitat assessment.
+If you have not already, please contact info@blazingstar.ca to obtain site(s).